American Catholic by Charles R. Morris

 In American Catholic: The Saints and Sinners Who Built America’s Most Powerful Church, Charles R. Morris recounts the rich story of the rise of the Catholic Church in America, bringing to life the personalities that transformed an urban Irish subculture into a dominant presence nationwide.

-It has been many years since I read this.
+It has been long years since I read this.
 I read it when I was first living in Ireland – as an American falling in love with this beloved land.

 I was deeply moved by the ways Charles R. Morris unearthed the profound connexions between Irish and American Catholicism.
 His history of the American Catholic Church makes very clear indeed that the Church in America was built by the Irish – above all others.

 This is partly because, when the Irish arrived in America, they came speaking the English language – which of course the Germans, Poles and Italians etc. rarely did.
-However, Morris makes plain, however, that there was far more to it than that.
+However, Morris makes plain that there was far more to it than just that.

 For the Irish simply had a zeal and passion for constructing churches, opening new parishes and establishing the faith that completely outpaced all other groups.